inab/fega-mm/all_collections/_subdomains/3_2_incoming_and_outgoing_data_and_metadata_flow.md

     - level: 3
       desc: 'Communication interfaces are well defined.
 Information, operations-oriented & public metadata, e.g. study metadata, accessions, can be exchanged between the FEGA node and Central EGA in a manual way.'
     - level: 4
-      desc: 'Information, operations-oriented & public metadata, e.g. study metadata, accessions, is exchanged between the FEGA node and Central EGA in an automated or scheduled way.'
+      desc: 'Operations-oriented information & public metadata, e.g. study metadata, accessions, is exchanged between the FEGA Node and Central EGA in an automated or scheduled way.'
     - level: 5
       desc: 'Periodic review of exchange information to ensure up-to-date implementations as well as to facilitate the adoption of new standards and newly developed technologies.
 This periodic review can facilitate the redefinition of exchanged information.'
 ---